xwp/stream/readme.md

 **Note: This plugin requires PHP 5.3 or higher to be activated.**

-To join Stream Premium, please visit [wp-stream.com](https://wp-stream.com/)
+To join Stream Extensions, please visit [wp-stream.com](https://wp-stream.com/)

 Stream allows you to know exactly when changes to your site have been made, and more importantly, who did them.
 Never be in the dark about WP Admin activity again.